 - Hold your peace.

 They will never see the Egyptians again.

-In the screen shot of an interlinear Bible, reading from right to left the phrase is literally yeshuah Yahweh (or yeshuah Jehovah.)
+In the screenshot of an interlinear Bible, reading from right to left the phrase is literally Yeshua Yahweh (or Yeshua Jehovah.)
 Yeshuah is the Hebrew word that is the name of Jesus.
 What Moses is telling the Israelis hundreds of years before Jesus came is “Fear not.
 Stand firm!
 And see Jesus LORD.